MadLittleMods/zig-neural-networks/dev-notes.md

 ### Activation functions

-Activation functions allow a layer to have a non-linear affect on the output so they can bend the boundary around the data.
+Activation functions allow a layer to have a non-linear affect on the output so they can bend the boundary line around the data.
 Without this, the network would only be able to separate data with a single straight line.
+Even with multiple layers, when multiple linear transformations get stacked they just create a new straight line.
+So we add an `ActivationLayer` after each `DenseLayer` to allow the combination to bend around the data.

 Without activation functions | With activation functions
 --- | ---